-The documents presented here are internal Soviet security service materials, produced primarily by structures of the KGB (Committee for State Security) and affiliated training and analytical departments during the Cold War.
+The documents presented here are internal Soviet security service materials, produced primarily by structures of the KGB and affiliated training and analytical departments during the Cold War.

 Most readers approach Soviet intelligence materials looking for intrigue: infiltration stories, double agents, Cold War drama.

-The recruitment papers are not about manipulation tricks.
-They show how an institution systematizes human vulnerability.
+But doctrine is not drama.
+These documents show how an institution systematizes human vulnerability.
 They reveal how a state models uncertainty and threat.
-They demonstrate how perception is engineered structurally, not emotionally.
+They demonstrate how perception is engineered structurally.

 What these documents are